When Can You Stop Wearing Retainers

 The effects of not wearing a retainer can vary from person to person but some of the most common symptoms include pain, discomfort, difficulty chewing, and an uneven bite.
 Not wearing a retainer can also affect your jaw joint or temporomandibular joint (TMJ), leading to jaw pain or clicking sounds when you open and close your mouth.
 Your orthodontist may need to replace broken retainers or even reset your teeth if they have shifted significantly due to not wearing a retainer as prescribed.

-See also What To Wear To A Ballet Show
+See also What To Wear With White Boots

 If you find that you are having difficulty wearing your retainer due to discomfort or forgetfulness, make sure to talk to your orthodontist about additional options such as a different type of retainer or an alternate wearing schedule.
 Failing to wear a retainer could mean that all the time and money spent on braces was for nothing so it is important that you follow through with treatment instructions in order for it to be successful.